dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 }
 ```

-## Play inline video on iOS

-To play inline video in a Blazor hybrid app on iOS, in a <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView>, you should:

-- Set the <xref:Microsoft.AspNetCore.Components.WebView.UrlLoadingEventArgs.UrlLoadingStrategy> property to `OpenInWebView`.
-This can be accomplished in the event handler for the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.UrlLoading> event:

-    ```csharp
-    private void BlazorUrlLoading(object? sender, UrlLoadingEventArgs e)
-    {
-    #if IOS
-        e.UrlLoadingStrategy = UrlLoadingStrategy.OpenInWebView;
-    #endif
-    }
-    ```

-- Ensure that the `AllowsInlineMediaPlayback` property in a `Configuration` object is set to `true`.
-This can be accomplished in the event handler for the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.BlazorWebViewInitializing> event:

-    ```csharp
-    private void BlazorWebViewInitializing(object? sender, BlazorWebViewInitializingEventArgs e)
-    {
-    #if IOS
-        e.Configuration.AllowsInlineMediaPlayback = true;
-    #endif
-    }
-    ```

 ## Diagnosing issues

 <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> has built-in logging that can help you diagnose issues in your Blazor Hybrid app.
 There are two steps to enable this logging: